A Survey of Token Compression for Efficient Multimodal Large Language Models: Image-centric Token Compression

 \subsubsection{Token Distillation}

-Token distillation originates from the early projector designs of MLLMs.
-The goal is to distill visual tokens to learn the most text-relevant visual representations, thereby reducing visual tokens while simultaneously aligning modalities.
+Token distillation originates from the early projector designs of MLLM.
+The goal is to distill visual tokens to learn the most text-relevant visual representations, reduce visual tokens while also aligning modalities.

-The Q-Former series~\cite{liu2023visual,li2023blip}, a pioneering approach, uses learnable queries and cross-attention to extract pertinent visual cues from visual features.
-Similarly, mPLUG-Owl~\cite{ye2023mplug}, MiniGPT-4~\cite{zhu2024minigpt}, Flamingo~\cite{alayrac2022flamingo}, and Qwen-VL~\cite{bai2023qwen} all employ variations of learnable query-based architectures to condense visual information into a smaller fixed set of tokens that are then aligned with the language model.
-LLaMA-VID~\cite{li2024llama} employs a highly aggressive approach to visual token compression.
+The Q-Former series~\citep{liu2023visual,li2023blip}, a pioneering approach, uses learnable queries and cross-attention to extract pertinent visual cues from visual features.
+Similarly, mPLUG-Owl~\citep{ye2023mplug}, MiniGPT-4~\citep{zhu2024minigpt}, Flamingo~\citep{alayrac2022flamingo}, and Qwen-VL~\citep{bai2023qwen} all employ variations of learnable query-based architectures to condense visual information into a smaller fixed set of tokens that are then aligned with the language model.
+LLaMA-VID~\citep{li2024llama} employs a highly aggressive approach to visual token compression.
 For a single image or video frame, it utilizes context attention where the text query aggregates text-related visual cues from the visual embedding.
 Ultimately, it represents an entire image's information using only two tokens.
-LLaVA-Mini~\cite{zhang2025llava} achieves comparable performance by pre-fusing visual information directly into text tokens, requiring just one visual token.
-While previous methods relied on external modules for visual token compression, VoCo-LLaMA~\cite{ye2025voco} is notable as the first approach to use LLMs themselves for visual token compression.
+LLaVA-Mini~\citep{zhang2025llava} achieves comparable performance by pre-fusing visual information directly into text tokens, requiring just one visual token.
+While previous methods relied on external modules for visual token compression, VoCo-LLaMA~\citep{ye2025voco} is notable as the first approach to use LLMs themselves for visual token compression.
 It distills the LLM's understanding of visual tokens into the processing of VoCo tokens via attention distillation.
-Victor~\cite{wen2024efficient} introduces a small number of learnable ``register tokens'' after the visual tokens.
+Victor~\citep{wen2024efficient} introduces a small number of learnable ``register tokens'' after the visual tokens.
 It then uses the shallow layers of a large model to distill visual information into these registers, discarding all original visual tokens to significantly improve inference and training efficiency.